 - Enable you to optimise in the future

 Documenting processes within your business can seem daunting when you have none.
-The good news is that you don’t have to do them all in one go and there are people and technology that can help you get the job done.
+The good news is, you don’t have to do them all in one go because there are people and technology that can help you get the job done.

-Start with tasks that are simple, repeated regularly and don’t require a high level of technical skill or training will enable you to outsource them or hire someone offshore.
-Offshore staffing is allows you to shift lower value, often time-consuming tasks to lower cost staff.
+Start with tasks that are simple, repeated regularly, and don’t require a high level of technical skill or training that you can outsource or hire someone offshore.
+Offshore staffing allows you to shift lower value, often time-consuming tasks to lower-cost staff.
 Businesses that embrace this are often the most successful.

-Tasks that can be done by an external specialist EG bookkeeping, invoicing, marketing, payroll are also great to delegate.
-Depending on how much work you need completed you should compare outsourcing with hiring your own offshore staff member.
+Tasks that can be done by an external specialist like bookkeeping, invoicing, marketing, payroll are also great to delegate.
+Depending on how much work you need to be completed, you should compare outsourcing with hiring your own offshore staff member.

 Have the right people doing the right jobs

-After looking at the roles, responsibilities and processes in your business you will be better positioned to both hire staff and outsource as appropriate.
+After looking at the roles, responsibilities, and processes in your business, you will be better positioned to both hiring staff and outsource as appropriate.
 Sustained, comfortable business growth will become easier.
-Best of all you’ll feel less overwhelmed and there’s a good chance that your business will become more profitable at the same time.
+Best of all, you’ll feel less overwhelmed and there’s a good chance that your business will become more profitable at the same time.

-More income, working less hours…that’s the business dream isn’t it?
+More income, working fewer hours…that’s the business dream, isn’t it?
 Check out Dave’s story sharing how we’ve helped him transition from working 6+ days a week in his business to working only one day a week on aspects of the business he really enjoys.